Remember the Future

 cf. Washington Post, Potsdam Institute for Climate Impact Research 2022

-cf. University of Cambridge 2023; Potsdam Institute for Climate Impact Research 2020
+cf. University of Hamburg 2023cf.
+University of Cambridge 2023; Potsdam Institute for Climate Impact Research 2020

 cf. International Energy Agency 2021; International Renewable Energy Agency 2021